 Service of social media injunction via social media

 Perhaps the most challenging aspect of the case of DDF was in relation to service of the injunction against the defendant, once granted.
 First, the victim sought an Order that he be permitted to serve the claim form and injunction on the Defendant via Instagram.
 CPR r.
 6.15 provides for service by an alternative method or at an alternative place where there is a good reason to authorise service by a method or place not permitted by the Part.

 The application must be supported by evidence and may be made without notice.
 The most important purpose of service is to ensure that the contents of the documents are communicated to the defendant.
 As the defendant was yet to be identified and the social media injunction sought was urgent (because further and more widespread harassment and/or disclosures of private information were threatened), the only means of contact which the claimant had at that point in relation to the defendant was the defendant’s Instagram account.

 The combination of the urgency to restrain the Defendant and the anonymous method of communication used meant that there was good reason for the Court to authorise service via Instagram; this would ensure communication of the documents to the defendant.
 As Instagram was based in the USA, the court had to also grant permission for the legal documents to be served outside the jurisdiction.

-Watch how Yair Cohen deals with the technical challenges of reproducing the legal documents in the form of an Instagram image serves, for the very first time, a harassment injunction via Instagram.
-Read here extracts of the harassment injunction judgment.
+Watch how Yair Cohen deals with the technical challenges of reproducing the legal documents in the form of an Instagram image, and for the very first time in the World, serves a harassment injunction via Instagram.
+Read here the extracts of the harassment injunction judgment.